itzrv19/Pizza-Sales/README.md

 1. Import the SQL file into your MySQL or PostgreSQL database environment.
 2. Ensure the required tables (`orders`, `orders_details`, `pizzas`, `pizza_types`) are created and populated.
 3. Run each query sequentially to generate analytical insights.
-4. (Optional) Visualize results in Power BI, Tableau, or Excel for dashboarding.

 ---